Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Soul:

 The Soul gives you a second life.
 You go through a timer and return as a soul, but you can not talk at all in your second life.
+On the second life you can not speak unless they are one of the final two or if they have the ghost role.

 ## Medium: